sangianpatrick/gdq/README.md

 # [gdq] Golang Delay Queue
 GDQ is a library that leverage db or cache to be setup as a delay queue.
-For *v1*, Only redis can adapt to this library.
+For current version, Only redis can adapt to this library.

 # Example
 ## Receiver